cagov/data-infrastructure/docs/naming-conventions.md

 ```

 If a project is owned by the Data Services and Engineering team,
-the `owner` component may be ommited, and the schema name is simply
+the `owner` component may be omitted, and the schema name is simply
 ```
 {project}_[{description}]
 ```